XuKaiJun914/Force_AdminJob/README.md

 FiveM Admin Job For ESX
 By Taiwanese

-You can chang you language in locales
+You can change your language in "locales"

-The en.lua now is chang to chinese i am so sorry
+The en.lua now is change to chinese i am so sorry

-If you want to use english in your server you can tell with me or you can do youself
+If you want to use english in your server you can tell me or you can do that by youself

 Thank you for use my script

-My English is not very good,Soryy <3
+My English is bad,Sorry <3

 Have Fun ~

-Don't chang mt script name PLZ
+Don't change my script name PLZ

-You will be a good server owner
+u will be a good server owner